 In most cases, surgery is not medically necessary for stress incontinence, but your doctor may recommend it as a last resort.
 One option is the sling procedure and it’s the most common surgery for ladies with stress incontinence.
 For the mid-urethral sling procedure, a surgeon uses a thin strip of mesh and places it under the urethra in one of three ways:

 - Retropubic method: Your surgeon makes two small incisions above the pubic bone and uses a needle to place the sling under the urethra and behind the pubic bone.

 - Single-incision mini method: Your surgeon makes one small cut in the vagina and pulls the sling through.

 - Transobturator method: Similar to the retropubic method, except instead of cutting above the pubic bone, the surgeon cuts each side of the labia.
 (Yikes!)
 After that, they put the sling under the urethra.

 The traditional sling procedure is a little more complicated.
 With this procedure, your surgeon will take a strip of tissue from your stomach or thigh (or a donor’s) to create the sling.
 They then make one cut in the vagina and one cut in the belly.
 The sling will then be stitched to the inside of the stomach wall.
 Essentially, all slings methods have the goal of keeping the urethra closed until it’s actually time to pee.

 While it’s hard not to be a little anxious about your next sneeze causing an unexpected leak, you’ve got options.
 We hope one of the options above will help you manage and prevent future spritz and sprinkles.

 If you’re looking to stress less about drips and dribbles, Lily Bird has you covered with pads and underwear for leaky laughs and dribble dilemmas delivered right to your door.
-Start your free trial today.
+Start your trial today.